josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 - the externalisation of siege enforcement deeper into the Mediterranean,
 - the maintenance of long-duration blockade architecture,
 - the increasingly globalised management of humanitarian access to Gaza,
-- and a growing stress fracture within the post-war international legal order itself.
+- and a widening legitimacy fracture inside the post-war international legal order itself.

 The node further examines:
 - the legal arguments invoked by Israel,
 - the counterarguments raised by humanitarian organisations and states,
 - the relationship between blockade law and genocide-prevention obligations,
 - the strategic destabilisation risks emerging across Western alliance systems,
-- and the widening legitimacy crisis surrounding continued siege enforcement under conditions of mass deprivation.
+- and the growing domestic legitimacy crises now unfolding inside allied democracies themselves.

 This is not solely a question of:
 > “Can a navy board a vessel?”

 It is a question of:
-> what happens when prolonged siege logic collides with international humanitarian law, starvation allegations, maritime norms, genocide-prevention obligations, and the future survivability of the rules-based international system itself.
+> what happens when prolonged siege logic collides with international humanitarian law, starvation allegations, maritime norms, genocide-prevention obligations, democratic accountability, and the future survivability of the rules-based international system itself.

 ---